General and background information

 - A cross in the box if none of the expenses payments have been, or will be, disallowed in your business’s tax computations – staff entertainment only.

 The total of all payments made exclusively for business entertaining, and any amounts made good or from which tax is deducted, resulting in the cash equivalent.
-Indicate if the organisation is trading and the entertaining costs have, or will be, disallowed for corporation tax purposes by ticking a box.
-Place a cross in the box if the organisation is trading and no corporation tax disallowance is envisaged.
+Indicate if the organisation is trading and the entertaining costs have, or will be, disallowed for corporation tax purposes by selecting the Yes/No option.
+Select 'Yes' if the organisation is trading and no corporation tax disallowance is envisaged.
 Otherwise leave it blank.

 Measure of expense